 Our Maternal-Child Health programs in Colombia and Argentina seek to address morbidity and mortality among underserved populations in those countries.

 Women are essential to social and economic progress yet they shoulder some of the greatest burdens of preventable disease and death.
 According to the World Health Organization (WHO), in 2015 alone, an estimated 303,000 women died as a result of pregnancy and childbirth, 99 percent of these in poorer regions of the world.

-Since a child’s health is so dependent on its mother’s health, Texas Children’s Hospital and Baylor College of Medicine collaborate with public and private partners in regions of greatest need to increase access to and improve delivery of women's health services.
+Texas Children’s Hospital and Baylor College of Medicine collaborate with public and private partners in regions of greatest need to increase access to and improve delivery of women's health services.

 Children living in resource-limited settings often lack access to doctor’s trained in both routine and advanced pediatric surgical and post-operative techniques.

 Texas Children’s collaborates with hospitals and universities to share training and provide direct care and treatment in many countries, including Argentina, Haiti, Malawi, Mexico, Pakistan, Tanzania and Uganda.